-The oscillator strength (see Note a) for absorption is often used instead of the transition probability for the spontaneous emission process (reverse) to which it is proportional.
+The oscillator strength for absorption is often used instead of the transition probability for the spontaneous emission process (reverse) to which it is proportional.

-Atomic fluorescence is a combined process of photon absorption by an atom followed by spontaneous photon emission.
+Atomic fluorescence is a combined process of photon absorption by an atom followed by spontaneous photon emission .